Topological effect on the Anderson transition in chiral symmetry classes: The effect of weak topological term

 The other parts of the action, $S_{\rm cond}+S_{\rm Gade}$, are real, and depend only on the shape of the vortex loop in the simpler case.
 Thereby, when vortex loops have finite projections onto the plane, the vortex loops with the same shape and different spatial orientations show destructive interference in the partition function.
-Consequently, the partition function near the Anderson transition in 3D chiral symmetry classes is dominated by those vortex loops that are confined in planes parallel to the topological direction, ($\chi_x,\chi_y,\chi_z$).
-Due to this spatial anisotropic proliferation of vortex loops, a localized phase proximate to a metal phase in the chiral classes with finite $|\vec{\chi}|$ is characterized by the peculiar spatial correlation of the $Q$ field; the correlation is strongly disordered within the plane perpendicular to the topological direction and weakly disordered along the topological direction.
-This correlation is expected to result in a spatially anisotropic transport property as in the quasi-localized phase.
+Consequently, the partition function near the Anderson transition in 3D chiral symmetry classes is dominated by those vortex loops that are confined in planes parallel to the topological direction, $\vec{\chi}=(\chi_x,\chi_y,\chi_z)$.
+Due to this spatial anisotropic proliferation of vortex loops, a localized phase proximate to a metal phase in the chiral classes with finite $|\vec{\chi}|$ is characterized by the peculiar spatial correlation of the $Q$ field; the correlation is strongly disordered within the plane perpendicular to $\vec{\chi}$, and weakly disordered along $\vec{\chi}$.
+Like in the 2D case, this can be also understood from a consideration of the relative U(1) phase $\phi({\bm r}_1,{\bm r}_2) \equiv \phi({\bm r}_1)-\phi({\bm r}_2)$ between ${\bm r}_1$ and ${\bm r}_2$ for the two cases; (i) ${\bm r}_1-{\bm r}_2 \parallel \vec{\chi}$ and (ii) ${\bm r}_1-{\bm r}_2 \perp \vec{\chi}$.
+Namely, $\phi({\bm r}_1,{\bm r}_2)$ changes upon an introduction of a polarized vortex loop between the two points [Fig.~\ref{fig:correlation_function}(c,d)].
+Eq.~(\ref{phi-B}) relates the change of the relative phase $\delta \phi({\bm r}_1,{\bm r}_2)$ with the magnetic field ${\bm B}({\bm r})$ created by the vortex loop.
+As ${\bm B}({\bm r})$ and the vortex loop $C$ is related by the Ampere's equation,